21st Century Use of Force Investigations Course

-Attendees will be provided with incidents that have occurred across the United States to include the most recently settled case, filed cases, media cases, and seminal cases.
+Attendees will be provided with incidents that have occurred across the United States including the most recently settled case, filed cases, media cases, and seminal cases.

 - Armstrong v.
 Pinehurst